hmxmilohax/rb3-pc/readme.md

 		* Higher values give you more audio latency but use less CPU.
 		* Vocalists are affected the most by this, as a higher latency creates a distracting echo.
 Instrument players can use calibration to compensate regardless of audio buffer setting.
 		* You can change this while the game is running, but it will require re-calibrating in Rock Band 3's system settings.
-	* **Change "Audio Out" to "XAudio2"** - Has helped performance on lower end systems.
-Experiment with setting to make sure it actually helps.
-As this allegedly breaks audio buffering, **this should be used as a last resort.**
+	* **Change "Audio Out" to "XAudio2"** - This is only recommended for users on extremely low end machines as it seems to help.
+Experiment with this setting to make sure it actually helps, because it causes weird audio glitches overtime.
 * ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") For Vocalists:
 	* **Select an input device in "Mic1", "Mic2", and "Mic3"** for vocals.
 If not playing vocals, Mic1 will be used for voice chat.